Banepa: Locations

+To form the current expanded municipality, Seven former Village Development Committees (VDCs) were integrated into the urban fold.
+These included Tukucha Nala, which now forms Wards 1 and 2, and Ugrachandi Nala & portions of Devitar which constitutes Wards 3 and 4.
+Portions of the Ravi Opi VDC were merged into Wards 5 and 6, while Ugratara Janagal was reorganized into Wards 10 and 11.
+The expansion also reached further south and west, incorporating Mahendra Jyoti as Ward 12 and Nasiksthan Sanga as Wards 13 and 14.
+This consolidation transformed Banepa from a localized trading hub into a larger, more integrated municipal unit.

 Infrastructure and amenities

 Banepa has a Seventh-day Adventist hospital called Scheer Memorial Hospital, which was established in 1957.
 This hospital has been expanded as a medical college associated with Vanderbilt University in the US and Kathmandu University.
 Many students enroll in the B.Sc.
 Nursing programs at this hospital.
 Banepa is also the location of the Hospital and Rehabilitation Centre for Disabled Children, Spinal Injury Rehabilitation Centre and Reiyukai Eiko Masunaga Eye Hospital.

 Sports facilities include Banepa Polytechnique Football Ground.

 To promote local culture, Banepa has two FM radio stations: Radio ABC, which is a Community Radio Station and Prime Fm.
 This area also has a Television Channel named as Araniko Television.

 Education

-Banepa is home to several notable educational institutions and a teaching hospitals.
+Banepa is home to multiple educational institutions and teaching hospitals.
 The National Defence University is the only defence University in whole Nepal.

 The Scheer Memorial Hospital offers a Bachelor of Science in Nursing program.
 The town also houses the Nepal Banepa Polytechnic Institute (NBPI) and the Kavre Deaf School, which is a dedicated school for deaf students.

 Banepa boasts two public multi-campus institutions affiliated with Tribhuvan University.
 Additionally, there are around 40 schools in the area, with 25 being privately owned and 15 being public schools.
-Some of the prestigious schools in Banepa include Banepa Valley School (now known as Baylor International Academy), and Vidhya Sagar Secondary School.
-The Nepal Police School in Sanga is particularly renowned for its educational standards.
+Some of the prestigious schools in Banepa include, Banepa NIST School, Baylor International Academy, and Vidhya Sagar Secondary School.